Loading...

 How to consume egg omelet, english indian bread roll without glucose spikes

-Add vegetables like spinach, bell peppers, or tomatoes to your egg omelet.
-These will help slow down the absorption of glucose.
+Add non-starchy vegetables like spinach, bell peppers, or mushrooms to your omelet.
+The fiber in these vegetables can help slow the absorption of glucose.

 Portion Control